ceiesRobots/IndoorFollowerRobot/README.md

 ![Alt text](followercart_inAction.png)

-## The Destination
+## Introduction
 _____

-The product being designed is a follower robot, capable of transporting big weights in closed environments like warehouses or even office environment.
+This product is a follower robot, capable of transporting weights up to 100 Kg in closed environments like warehouses or even office environment.
-The robot will function in semi-autonomous mode, which requires an operator to be close by, and it will follow the operator (the user).
+The robot functions in semi-autonomous mode, which requires an operator to be close by, and it will follow the operator (the user).
-It can also be controlled via phone app, or a pushing mode by showing an Acuro marker to the camera, and the robot will start moving in its direction.
+It can also be controlled via phone app, or in pushing mode by showing an Acuro marker to the camera, and the robot will start moving in its direction.

 ## Algorithm